kasunchandrasiri/Pizzaworld/README.md

   > - In-store
   > - Central Admin Server

-- The Appliction stuctured and configured to continue thedevelopment on above mentioned areas.
+- The Appliction stuctured and configured to continue the development on above mentioned areas.

 - Currently working functions
   > - Login to central server